|Home > Help >Membership & account>Rules & policies>Pre-sale listings|

-If you bought a presale item that you didn't receive, you have 30 days after the estimated delivery date to open an eBay Buyer Protection case.
-If no estimated delivery date is available, you can open a case 8 days after paying for an item if the item was shipped domestically, or 31 days after paying for an item if the item was shipped internationally.
-Learn more about eBay Buyer Protection timelines.
+If you bought a presale item that you didn't receive, you have 30 days after the estimated delivery date to request a refund in.
+If no estimated delivery date is available, you can request a refund 7 days after paying for an item if the item was shipped domestically, or 30 days after paying for an item if the item was shipped internationally.
+Learn more about eBay Money Back Guarantee timelines.

 Why does eBay have this policy?

 These guidelines are designed to allow items that aren't available yet, while ensuring the buyer and seller can be protected by eBay buyer and seller guarantees.

 Contact Customer Service

 Have a question?
 We can help.

 Get help from other eBay members.
 Visit the eBay Community to post a question.